Module digint.digint

 The digits of the intiger, starting at the units spot.

-def iter_symbols(self, at_least: int = 1) ‑> Iterator[str]
+def iter_symbols(self, at_least: int = 1) ‑> Iterator[str]-

-Iterate the digit symbols starting at the units spot.
+iter_symbolsIterate the digit symbols starting at the units spot.
 When intending to use iteration for notation, it's suggested to use

-to avoid odering errors.Keyword Arguments:
+reversed_iter_symbolsto avoid odering errors.Keyword Arguments:

-– ensures that at least the given amount of symbols are returned.
+at_least– ensures that at least the given amount of symbols are returned.
 Defaults to 1.Returns

 An iterator of symbols.